Albemarle Corp. Is A Covidiscount Chemical Stock (NYSE:ALB)

 That said, Albemarle is certainly strong enough from a fiscal perspective to weather the COVID-19 storm.
 Its long-term debt of $3.22 billion is outpaced by a net worth of $4.04 billion, and its total current liabilities of $1.19 billion are offset by total current assets of $2.16 billion, cash-on-hand worth $553.23 million and total accounts receivable of $592.47 million.
 Thus, projected earnings-per-share growth over the next five years of 15.00% may not be fanciful, and nor is the idea of Albemarle as a prospective investment.

 At close of market on 05/27/2020, Albemarle Corp. traded at $75.04 per share.
-Chart generated by Finviz.
+Chart generated by finviz.

 At close of market on 05/27/2020, Albemarle Corp. traded at a share price of $75.04 with a price-to-earnings ratio of 15.74 based on earnings per share of $4.77.
 The current P/E is lower than the five-year average P/E of 36.64, and the current dividend yield of 2.05% is higher than the five-year average dividend yield of 1.65%.
 This suggests that Albemarle Corp. is trading at a discount to fair value, prompting the question of what fair value for Albemarle Corp. is.